-Aging: The Truth About Getting Old
+Aging: The Truth About Getting To Old

-Age is the beautiful mark of wisdom and experience, but with that come many issues we face the more that we grow older.
+The Truth About Aging is the beautiful mark of wisdom and experience, but with that come many issues we face the more that we grow older.

 As the normal cycle of life has it, we humans really do meet our match with age.
 Our bodies begin to tell us that we can’t move like we used to, and our noses are runny more often as our immunity starts to decline.